SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-eminaction/PROJECT_PRESENTATION.md

   - Returns the number of vowels

   - Stretch Goal:
-    - Has to be lower case word
     - Different type of input eg number
-    - Returns "No Vowels"
+    - Returns "No Vowels" if input is a number or empty string

-- KATA STORY:
+- KATA INSTRUCTIONS:
   Simon's favourite letters are vowels.
 He would love to be able to count how many vowels are in a word or sentence quickly, that's where we need your help!

   Write a function to count the vowels in a given word or sentence and return the number.